-Once you’ve determined you’d like to try a meeting, it can be overwhelming to review your options.
+Once you’ve determined you’d like to try a support meeting, it can be overwhelming to review your options.
 Keep it simple by reviewing the three basic types of meetings available in most communities:

 - Traditional 12-Step Meetings.
-The first thought most people have when thinking about meetings are 12-step programs.
+The first thought most people have when thinking about support meetings are 12-step programs.
 These include Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Marijuana Anonymous (MA) and Gambler’s Anonymous (GA).
 Though there are other 12-step programs available, these four are the most popular and widely known.
 At the core of these programs is the idea that one must have a desire to stop using and begin working the 12 steps to achieve and maintain sobriety.
-Meetings can be co-ed, male only, or female only to ensure attendees feel comfortable to discuss their personal lives.
+Support meetings can be co-ed, male only, or female only to ensure attendees feel comfortable to discuss their personal lives.

 - Peer Support Groups.
-Available in both secular and faith based versions, peer support groups differ somewhat from traditional 12-step programs.
+Available in both secular and faith-based versions, peer support groups differ somewhat from traditional 12-step programs.
 Often there is a core group of members who perform activities together, complete projects, and conduct outreach.
 Many times, members of a peer support group were introduced during an inpatient or outpatient program and participation in the group is part of their recovery plan.